President Patricia McGuire

 President McGuire Short Bio

 Patricia McGuire has been president of Trinity since 1989.
 Previously, she was the assistant dean for development and external affairs at Georgetown University Law Center where she was also an adjunct professor of law.
 She began her career after law school as the project director for the Street Law clinical program at Georgetown.
 President McGuire serves on a number of boards including the Consortium of Universities, Cafritz Foundation, College Success Foundation – DC, United Educators and the Ameritas Holding Company.
-Secretary of Education Arne Duncan has also appointed her to the Advisory Committee on Student Financial Assistance of the U.S. Department of Education.
-She writes and speaks on a wide variety of topics in higher education, women’s issues and Catholic education.
-She holds honorary degrees from several universities, and has received recognition in the Washington Post, Washingtonian magazine, Washington Business Journal and other media outlets.
-In 2007 she was named “Leader of the Years” by the Greater Washington Board of Trade, and in 2012 she received the Henry Paley Award from the National Association of Independent Colleges and Universities.
-She earned her law degree at Georgetown in 1977, and her baccalaureate degree cum laude at Trinity.
+Her prior board service includes the American Council on Education, the National Association of Independent Colleges and Universities, the Middle States Commission on Higher Education, the Meyer Foundation, the Community Foundation of the National Capital Region, and numerous other organizations.
+In 2015 President McGuire received the Carnegie Award for Academic Leadership from the Carnegie Corporation.
+In 2012 she received the Henry Paley Award from the National Association of Independent Colleges and Universities.
+She holds honorary degrees from several universities including Georgetown, Howard, Liverpool Hope, the College of New Rochelle and others.
+She has received recognition in the Washington Post, Washingtonian magazine, Washington Business Journal and other media outlets.
+In 2007 she was named “Leader of the Years” by the Greater Washington Board of Trade.
+She earned her law degree at Georgetown and her baccalaureate degree cum laude at Trinity.